 20. Ponte Settima Spizzichino

 This white steel bridge was opened in June 2012.
 This Roman bridge is dedicated to Settima Spizzichino.
 She was one of the only survivors of the Roman holocaust and the raids of 1943.
-This memorial bridge links Via Ostiense to Garbatella, the neighborhood where Settima lived until her death in 2000.
+This memorial bridge links Via Ostiense to Garbatella, the neighborhood where Settima lived until she died in 2000.

 The bridge was created by engineer Francesco del Tosto and is referred to by locals as “Cobra”.
 The bridge is 160 metres long and 126 metres at its widest point.
 The bridge has two carriageways with three lanes in each direction.
 Ponte Settima Spizzichino has road, pedestrian and public transport traffic.